maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-6.x.md

 ### Testing

 * `ApplicationContext` failure threshold support: avoids repeated attempts to load a failing `ApplicationContext` in the TestContext framework, based on a failure threshold which defaults to 1 but can be configured via a system property (see [related documentation](https://docs.spring.io/spring-framework/reference/6.1-SNAPSHOT/testing/testcontext-framework/ctx-management/failure-threshold.html)).
+* Support for recording asynchronous events with `@RecordApplicationEvents`.
+See [30020](https://github.com/spring-projects/spring-framework/pull/30020).
+  * Record events from threads other than the main test thread.
+  * Assert events from a separate thread – for example with Awaitility.
+* Support for `null` in `MockHttpServletResponse.setCharacterEncoding()`.
+See [30341](https://github.com/spring-projects/spring-framework/issues/30341).

 ## What's New in Version 6.0